What’s Better a Bathtub or Shower?

 In the master bathroom, a side-by-side shower/tub is the usual configuration.
 The tub is almost always too small to truly relax and bathe.
 You end up like a bent pretzel with your body sticking up out of the water!

 In smaller master bathrooms over the last 15 years, the trend is to remove the tub and create a much larger shower.
-People want large showers to relax and be pampered in.
+This is called a bathtub conversion People want large showers to relax and be pampered in.
 If that means removing the tub for a larger shower, the shower always wins!
 Make no mistake, larger showers at the expense of a tub in the master bathroom is the direction almost all clients take.
 Curbless Showers and Steam Showers are highly desirable.
 For more on remodeling a shower, see How Do You Remodel a Shower?

 What is the most important consideration when thinking about a bathtub or shower?